-by Frances McQueeney-Jones Mascolo Photos courtesy Copley Fine Art Auctions
+Photos courtesy Copley Fine Art Auctions

-Verything was in place for a booming sporting art sale at Copley Fine Art Auctions on July 25 in Plymouth, Massachusetts, and no one was disappointed.
+Everything was in place for a booming sporting art sale at Copley Fine Art Auctions on July 25 in Plymouth, Massachusetts, and no one was disappointed.
 The sale brought over \$3 million.
 A large part of that was the \$1,140,000 (includes buyers' premiums) realized from the sale of three plovers by Anthony Elmer Crowell known as the Harmon "dust jacket" plover trio.
-The plovers had been collected by Ted and Judy Harmon of Decoys Unlimited, who were instrumental in rescuing, relocating, and restoring range of important decoy and \\\\\\\\ sporting art collections, so exhaustive that the list of them took up an entire page in the catalog.
+The plovers had been collected by Ted and Judy Harmon of Decoys Unlimited, who were instrumental in rescuing, relocating, and restoring Crowell's workshop from East Harwich, Massachusetts, to the grounds of the Harwich Historical Society, where it is now a museum.

+The sale was drawn from a wide range of important decoy and sporting art collections, so exhaustive that the list of them took up an entire page in the catalog.
 The catalog itself, as are those published for sporting art auctions by Guyette & Deeter and Decoys Unlimited, is a definite keeper, with detailed descriptions of the objects and the makers.